OK, so we've reached our senior years (I'll soon be 70) - what now?

 OK, let's wrap it up with a reality check.
 The longer we live the more likely we are to experience various infirmities, and ultimately we die.
 There seems to be no way to avoid these harsh realities.

-But, we don't have to be willing participants in our own decline, and we certainly don't have to engage in practices that accelerate the process.
+But, we don't have to be willing participants in our own decline, and we certainly don't have to engage in behaviors that accelerate the process.

 "Aging seems to be the only available way to live a long life."